Learn about Medicare options and how to choose the best Montana Medicare Advantage plan for your needs

 Out-of-pocket maximums

-When choosing health insurance, it’s important to understand how premiums, deductibles, and coinsurance work.
+When choosing health insurance, it's important to understand how premiums, deductibles, and coinsurance work.
 Your premium is what you pay every month to secure insurance.
 Your deductible and coinsurance then make up your out-of-pocket costs.
-Your deductible is how much you’ll pay on healthcare costs before your insurance plan kicks in (starts paying).
+Your deductible is how much you'll pay on healthcare costs before your insurance plan kicks in.
 Your coinsurance is the portion of the cost of care that you pay.

-With Original Medicare, your Part A deductible is $1,632, and your Part B deductible is $240 (in 2024).
-Your coinsurance amount is 20%—your Medicare insurance pays the other 80% of costs.
+With Original Medicare, your Part A deductible is $1,736, and your Part B deductible is $283 in 2026.
+Your coinsurance amount is 20%, meaning Medicare pays 80% of costs and you pay the rest.
 With Medicare Advantage, deductibles and coinsurance amounts vary, which can make it difficult to compare options.
 While Medicare Advantage out-of-pocket costs can vary, these plans come with an out-of-pocket maximum that limits your total healthcare costs in a year.
-Once you spend up to the amount listed as your out-of-pocket limit, you’ll owe nothing more for healthcare covered by your plan that year.
-Original Medicare has no out-of-pocket maximum (but Medigap plans are there to limit costs).
+Once you spend up to the amount listed as your out-of-pocket limit, you'll owe nothing more for covered healthcare that year.
+Original Medicare has no out-of-pocket maximum (but Medigap plans can limit costs).

 Cons of Medicare Advantage